ksindi/ksindi.github.io/content/blog/nelson-the-manager.md

 Captains argued, suggested alternatives, pointed out problems.
 Sometimes Nelson changed the plan.
 Sometimes he kept it but explained his reasoning.
 He wanted them to see how he thought about naval combat so that when something unexpected happened, they'd know what he'd prioritize.

-At the Nile, Captain Foley commanded Goliath, the lead ship.
+At the Nile, Captain Foley commanded _Goliath_, the lead ship.
 As the British approached the French line anchored in Aboukir Bay, Foley spotted enough depth to sail between the French ships and shore.
 This would trap the French in crossfire from both sides.
 It wasn't in the plan.
 Foley did it anyway.
 The ships behind him followed his lead.

-They'd absorbed that Nelson wanted aggressive action and exploitation of opportunities over rigid execution.
-When the situation changed, they adapted in ways consistent with how Nelson thought.
+They had learned that Nelson valued aggressive initiative and exploitation of opportunity over rigid obedience.
+When conditions changed, they adapted in ways consistent with his thinking.

 ## The Circulating Order Book

-Nelson kept a book of standing orders that went from ship to ship.
-Captains read it, made notes, passed it on.
-Not procedures.
-Principles and reasoning.
+To reinforce this, Nelson kept a circulating order book that passed from ship to ship.
+Each captain read it, annotated it, and passed it along.
+The book didn’t prescribe procedures.
+It explained reasoning.

-"I prefer close-quarters engagement because it neutralizes their superior numbers by making battles about crew quality, not firepower.
-When you can't see my signals, engage the nearest enemy ship as closely as possible."
+“I prefer close-quarters engagement,” he wrote, “because it neutralizes their superior numbers by making battles about crew quality, not firepower.
+When you can’t see my signals, engage the nearest enemy ship as closely as possible.”

-He gave them the logic behind his decisions so they could make their own decisions using the same framework.
+By giving his captains the logic behind his preferences, he made them independent extensions of his judgment.
+His orders were principles, not scripts.

-His Trafalgar Memorandum ended: "In case signals can neither be seen nor perfectly understood, no Captain can do very wrong if he places his ship alongside that of the enemy."
-Simple.
-Memorable.
-Applicable when smoke obscured everything else.
+That same clarity appeared in his Trafalgar Memorandum: “In case signals can neither be seen nor perfectly understood, no Captain can do very wrong if he places his ship alongside that of the enemy.”
+It was simple, memorable, and actionable—guidance designed to outlast the failure of communication itself.

-## Priority Hierarchies

-Nelson's written orders anticipated communication breakdown.
-They weren't if-then procedures.
-They were priority hierarchies.

-Aggressive action over maintaining formation.
-Close engagement over standoff tactics.
-Seizing opportunities over waiting for permission.

-When captains faced situations not covered by specific orders, they had rules for what mattered most.

-At Copenhagen in 1801, Admiral Parker signaled Nelson to retreat.
-Nelson put his telescope to his blind eye, claimed not to see the signal, and kept attacking.
-He won.
-He later told the Duke of Clarence: "To serve my king, and to destroy the French, I consider as the great order of all, from which little ones spring; and if one of these little ones militate against it, I go back and obey the great order."

-He had a hierarchy of priorities and the political courage to violate lower-order rules when they conflicted with higher-order objectives.
-His captains needed the same clarity to make their own judgment calls.

-But this only worked because he'd built trust beforehand.
-Parker didn't court-martial him because Nelson had spent months demonstrating sound judgment.
-You can't establish that trust when communication breaks down.
-You build it through repeated demonstration.

 ## Shared Risk

-Before Trafalgar began, Nelson sent one final signal: "England expects that every man will do his duty."
+That trust was also reinforced by shared risk.
+Before Trafalgar began, Nelson sent one final signal: “England expects that every man will do his duty.”
+It wasn’t an order—it was a statement of confidence.

-He had one last chance to transmit orders and used it to express trust instead.
 His captains already knew what to do.

-Nelson commanded from Victory, a 104-gun first-rate ship positioned to lead one of the two columns piercing the enemy line.
-This made Victory the primary target.
-His staff begged him to transfer his flag to a faster frigate where he could command from safety.
+Nelson commanded from _Victory_, a 104-gun ship leading one of two columns piercing the enemy line.
+It was the most dangerous position, and his officers begged him to transfer his flag to a safer frigate.
 He refused.

-Victory took fire from multiple enemy ships as she approached.
-Her mizzen topmast was shot away.
-Her wheel was destroyed.
-Fifty men were killed or wounded before she fired a shot.
-Nelson was shot by a French sniper and died three hours later, after learning his fleet had won.
+As Victory approached, she took fire from multiple ships.
+Her masts and wheel were destroyed; fifty men were killed or wounded before she fired a shot.
+Nelson was struck by a sniper and died three hours later—after learning his fleet had won.

-His presence on Victory wasn't necessary for tactical command.
-But his captains fought harder knowing Nelson was in the same danger they were.
+His decision to fight from Victory wasn’t necessary tactically.
+It was necessary symbolically.
+By sharing the risks his captains faced, he made it easier for them to act with conviction when it mattered.

 ## Managing Credit and Blame